jeremenichelli/jeremenichelli.github.io/_posts/2015-05-12-small-improvements-in-gulp-files.md

 ---
-title: Small improvements in gulp files
+title: Small improvements in gulp&nbsp;files
 resume: I want to share some things I always do when I'm building my tasks in Gulp.
 Small patterns to solve simple situations and improve the build process in my projects.
 ---